|| Posts by

 Q: If Kraftwerk never existed, where do you think electronic music would be today?
 Would it be at a previous point on the electronic music timeline or would it have gone in a completely different direction?

-It is truly very interesting to think about what would have happened to electronic music if Krafwerk’s Autobahn wouldn’t have received much attention, or hadn’t even been released… or if Ralf und Florian wouldn’t have met or even existed.
+It is truly interesting to think about what would have happened to electronic music if Krafwerk’s Autobahn wouldn’t have received much attention, or hadn’t even been released… or if Ralf und Florian wouldn’t have met or even existed.
 Well, let’s break this down based on the components that Kraftwerk combined into a pioneering new direction in electronic music:

 • The 4/4 time signature would have become popular in electronic music in some fashion anyway, since it was the middle ages’ 2/4 folk dance rhythms then the ’60s disco’s straightforward patterns that evolved into 4/4 dance-able rhythms – the point being dance-able – in other genres as well.